NeroHero02/Basics/Foundation/Database/DatabaseBasic.md

 Additionally, enforcing data constraints, such as unique keys and foreign key relationships, can help prevent redundant data from being inserted into the database.

+## Data Integrity

+Data integrity refers to the accuracy, consistency, and reliablity of data over its entire life cycle, from creation to deleteion.
+In other words, it refers to the assurance that data is complete, accurate, and trustworthy.

+There are several factors that can impact data integrity, including human error, hardware or software failure, security breaches, and data transfer errors.

+To maintain data integrity, it is important to establish appropriate policies and procedures, and to implement appropriate technologies, such as encryption, backups, and access controls.

+There are different types of data integrity that organizations need to consider:

+1. Entity integrity : This ensures that each row or record in a table is unique and can be uniquely identified.
+This is typically achieved through the use of primary keys.

+2. Referential integrity : This ensures that relationships between tables are maintained and that there are no orphaned records.
+This is typically achieved through the use of foreign keys.

+3. Domain integrity: This ensures that data is within acceptable ranges or values.
+For Example, a date field should only contain valid dates, and a numeric field should only contain valid numbers.

+4. Business integrity: This ensures that data meets business rules and requirements.
+For example, a bank might have rules around minmum and maximum account balances, or a hospital might have rules around patient data confidentiality.

+Maintaining data integrity is critical for organizations that rely on accurate and trustworthy data to make informed decisions.
+Without data integrity, organizations risk making decisions based on incomplete, inaccurate, or unreliable data, which can lead to poor outcomes, financial losses, and damage to reputation.

+## Constraint

+In the context of databases, constraints are rules or conditions that are applied to the data to ensure its integrity and consistency.
+Constraints can be applied to individual columns or to entire tables, and they are used to enforce various rules and restrictions on the data.

+By using constraints, you can help ensure that your data is accurate, consistent, and easy to manage.

+Here are some common types of constraints used in databases:

+1. Primary Key Constraint: This constraint ensures that a column or a set of columns uniquely identifies each row in a table.
+This constraint helps to enforce data integrity and ensure that there are no duplicate rows in the table.

+2. Foreign Key Constraint: This constraint establishes a relationship between two tables based on a key field.
+The foreign key constraint ensures that data in one table matches data in another table, and it helps to maintain referential integrity in the database.

+3. Unique Constraint: This constraint ensures that the data in a column or set of columns is unique across all rows in the table.
+This constraint helps to enforce data integrity and prevent duplicate values from being inserted into the table.

+4. Not Null Constraint: This constraint ensures that a column or set of columns cannot contain null (empty) values.
+This constraint helps to ensure that the data is complete and accurate, and it can help prevent errors in queries and calculations.

+5. Check Constraint: This constraint ensures that the data in a column or set of columns meets a specified condition.
+This constraint helps to enforce data integrity and prevent invalid data from being inserted into the table.

+What is the difference between Primary Key Constraint and Unique Constraint ?

+Primary Key is Unique but it does not all NULL while Unique allows NULL.

+## What is SQL?

+SQL stands for Structured Query Language

+Pronounced as "S-Q-L" or sometimes as "See-Quel"

+SQL is used to communicate with a database

+SQL lets you access and manipulate databases